Jewish religious movements: Haymanot

 Haymanot (meaning "religion" in Ge'ez and Amharic) refers to the Judaism practiced by Ethiopian Jews.
-This version of Judaism differs substantially from Rabbinic Judaism but share significant similarities to Karaite Judaism and Samaritanism.
+This version of Judaism differs substantially from Rabbinic Judaism because it shares significant similarities with Karaite Judaism and Samaritanism.
 Sacred scriptures (the Orit) are written in Ge'ez, not Hebrew, However many words are ascribed in Hebrew.
 Dietary laws are based strictly on the text of the Orit, without explication from ancillary commentaries.
 Holidays also differ, with some Rabbinic holidays not observed in Ethiopian Jewish communities, and some additional holidays, like Sigd.

 Ethno-cultural divisions' movements

-Although there are numerous Jewish ethnic communities, there are several that are large enough to be considered predominant.
-Generally, they do not constitute separate religious branches within Judaism, but rather separate cultural traditions (nuschaot) and rites of prayer (minhagim).
+Although there are numerous Jewish ethnic communities, several of them are large enough to be considered predominant.
+Generally, they do not constitute separate religious branches within Judaism, instead, they constitute separate cultural traditions (nuschaot) and rites of prayer (minhagim).
 Ashkenazi Jews compose about 75% of the world's Jewish population.
 Sephardi Jews and Mizrahi Jews compose the greatest part of the rest, with about 20% of the world's Jewish population.
 Israel has two Chief Rabbi—one for the Ashkenazic, another for the Sephardic with Mizrahi Jews.
 The remaining 5% of Jews are divided among a wide array of small groups (such as various groups of African Jews, most prominently the Beta Israel from Ethiopia who follow the Haymanot branch of Judaism), some of which are nearing extinction as a result of assimilation and intermarriage into surrounding non-Jewish cultures or surrounding Jewish cultures.
 Additionally, special ethnoreligious divisions are also the Italian rite Jews and the Greek Romaniote Jews.
 Both groups are considered distinct from Ashkenazim and Sephardim.

-The Enlightenment had a tremendous effect on Jewish identity and on ideas about the importance and role of Jewish observance.
+The Enlightenment had a tremendous effect on Jewish identity as well as ideas about the importance and role of Jewish observance.
 Due to the geographical distribution and the geopolitical entities affected by the Enlightenment, this philosophical revolution essentially affected only the Ashkenazi community; however, because of the predominance of the Ashkenazi community in Israeli politics and in Jewish leadership worldwide, the effects have been significant for all Jews.